sanikk/algolabra/documentation/implementation_document.md

 ---

 Implementation with python standard modules proved somewhat problematic.
-As the map and paths grow the fringe grows as well.
-The solutions to this are usually multiple lists, especially on larger maps.

-There are fast solutions using deques, but as the map, path length and fringe size grow these require more and more upkeep and bucket list managing.
-The deque in python is implemented as a doublelinked list of lists [(source)](https://github.com/python/cpython/blob/main/Modules/_collectionsmodule.c#L81-L94).
+There are fast solutions using deques, but as the map, path length and fringe size grow these require more and more upkeep.

+OrderedDict would have hashes, movetoend, and it's also a doublelinked list underneath.
+Currently there is no easy way to access the links[(source)](https://github.com/python/cpython/blob/main/Modules/_collectionsmodule.c#L81-L94).
 Replicating the speed of this structure within python is currently impossible.

-OrderedDict would have hashes, movetoend, and it's also a doublelinked list underneath.
-Currently there is no easy way to access the links.
+OrderedDict would need a different iterator, one that resolves current.next on \_\_next\_\_, not before, to maintain correct order.

+Current best effort, LinkedMap, is built on a dict, not OrderedDict, since maintaining two linkedlists where the other is not used for anything meaningful is just wasteful.

 ---

-Update: Ok I think I got it now.
-I try this out.

----

 Initially there were some "drifts", flimits kept being spread out with 0.0000000000001 differences, which required either passing through the fringe multiple times, or doing a good enough approximation with the limit.

-There are no practical reasons for the kind of precision used here that I can think of, but just in case we our future nano-scale robot overlords build even smaller overlords, this might help them navigate.
+There are no practical reasons for the kind of precision used here that I can think of, but just in case our future nano-scale robot overlords build even smaller over-overlords, this might help them navigate.
 Also the drift seems to be eliminatable at almost any scale.

 ## Possible shortcomings and suggestions for improvement

-~~Heuristics seem awful at the moment, I need to look into this.~~

 Octile distance should give the distance between two points on a grid if there are no obstructions.
 Seems to work so far.

+Fringe suffers from bad ordering of children nodes due to the order of the masks.
+It seems there are computationally trivial solutions for this.
+If the children function works, and the rest of the algorithms work, there seems to be no real difference in the amount of calls to children between fringe and A*, only a few percent difference there.
+If the children function returns wrong nodes fringe will suffer more from this since there is no reordering of nodes.
+In A* the reordering from priority queue can correct small mistakes.
+This is an area of this project where it needs improvement.

+Fringe seems to call heuristics (or cache if f is there) often 5+ times more than A*.
+This causes considerable differences in the load, and requires some care in the implementation of the heuristics function.
+I think this version was the best of the 3 to account for the wild variation in the number of calls to heuristics between the searches.
+Also caching heuristics results for fringe is a huge speed boost as nodes start to get revisited.

 ## Usage of LLMs